liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

         $this->shouldThrow('Exception')->duringPublish();
     }

-We have reached a point where our entities `Post` will
+We have reached a point where our entity `Post` will be like:

 	class Post
 	{